 3. Rick Steves Free Audio Tour

-I am a sucker for anything labeled free (you’ll want to read our London, Hendrick’s Gin, Laundromat Adventure) and apps are no different!
-If you have any plans to travel to Europe or the UK, you absolutely must download the Rick Stevs Audio Europe app.
+I am a sucker for anything labeled free and apps are no different!
+If you have any plans to travel to Europe or the UK, you absolutely must download the Rick Steves’ Audio Europe app.
 It’s free on all devices (at the time of writing) and really is some amazing content.
 I’ve used the app in a few cities now, and my favorite things to do are the city walking tours.
-Download the audio for offline lisetning, pop your headphones in, and let Rick Steves guide you through the city.
+Download the audio for offline listening, pop your headphones in, and let Rick Steves guide you through the city.
 You’ll learn about the history, explore famous landmarks, and even be led to little hidden gems of the cities.
 Whenever I’m planning a trip, I always look to this app to see if there are any walking tours.
 I highly recommend starting your trip with this so that you’ll have a better overall understanding of the city and its gems.

 4. Camera Obscura